awsdocs/amazon-chime-user-guide/doc_source/chime-web-app.md

 The Amazon Chime web application uses your default audio device\.
 If you use Mozilla Firefox to join your meeting, you can select a different audio input source in your browser's settings\.

+## Screen Sharing Options for the Amazon Chime Web Application<a name="web-app-sharing"></a>

+You can share your screen or an application window, if you are using the latest three versions of Mozilla Firefox or Google Chrome\.
+Screen share is available for Chrome version 72 and Firefox version 66 or later\.

+**To share your screen or application window**

+1. In the Amazon Chime web application, choose **Screen**, **Start screen share**\.

+1. From the drop\-down menu, choose the application window or screen that you want to share\.

+1. If prompted, choose **Allow the browser to share**\.

+1. To choose a different application window or screen, choose **Screen**, **Change screen share source**\.

+1. When you're ready to stop sharing, choose **Screen**, **Stop screen share**\.
+**Note**
+If another attendee takes over the meeting, or if the meeting ends, sharing automatically stops\.

 ## Unsupported Features in the Amazon Chime Web Application<a name="web-app-unsupported"></a>

 The following feature is not currently supported in the Amazon Chime web application\.